Algorithms for Optimizing Acyclic Queries: Related Work

 \section{Related Work}

-Join order optimization is well studied, with algorithms based on dynamic programming (DP) from the bottom up \cite{10.5555/1182635.1164207,ref24_selinger1979access,ref23_neumann2009query}, cost-based pruning from the top down \cite{ref6_dehaan2007optimal,ref9_fender2013counter}, greedy heuristics \cite{ref2_bruno2010polynomial,ref8_fegaras1998heuristic,ref27_swami1989optimization}, and randomized search \cite{ref26_steinbrunn1997heuristic}.
+Join order optimization is well studied, with algorithms based on dynamic programming (DP) from the bottom up \cite{10.5555/1182635.1164207,ref24_selinger1979access,ref23_neumann2009query}, cost-based rewriting from the top down \cite{ref6_dehaan2007optimal,ref9_fender2013counter}, greedy heuristics \cite{ref2_bruno2010polynomial,ref8_fegaras1998heuristic,ref27_swami1989optimization}, and randomized search \cite{ref26_steinbrunn1997heuristic}.
 Since the plan space is exponential, most methods prune it: some restrict to left-deep plans~\cite{DBLP:journals/tods/IbarakiK84,DBLP:conf/vldb/KrishnamurthyBZ86}, while others avoid Cartesian products \cite{10.5555/1182635.1164207,DBLP:conf/sigmod/MoerkotteN08}.
 Our algorithms restrict the query plans to those running in linear time for acyclic queries.
 In particular, while avoiding Cartesian products requires each subplan to form a {\em spanning tree} of the corresponding subquery's join graph, \footnote{The join graph of a query has a vertex for each relation and an edge for each pair of relations that join with each other.
 We later define this as the line graph of the query hypergraph in \cref{def:line-graph}.} our algorithms find {\em maximum spanning trees} of the {\em weighted} join graph.
 Several algorithms for ordering binary joins are based on dynamic programming and tabulate shared structures among different plans~\cite{ 10.5555/1182635.1164207,DBLP:conf/sigmod/MoerkotteN08}.
 This is desirable because subplans are grouped into equivalence classes, and the optimal plan can be constructed in a bottom-up manner.
-Our enumeration algorithm avoids redundant work by enumerating join trees {\em by edits}, i.e., it outputs the difference between consecutive join trees instead of the trees themselves.
 Future work may explore constructing compact representations of join trees, suitable for dynamic programming.

 Several recent papers have proposed practical implementations of Yannakakis' algorithm for acyclic queries~\cite{DBLP:journals/pvldb/BekkersNVW25,hu2024treetracker,DBLP:journals/pacmmod/WangCDYLL25,zhao2025debunking}.
 For example, Zhao et al.~\cite{zhao2025debunking} find that different query plans perform similarly, thanks to the optimality of Yannakakis' algorithm.
 They adopt a simple heuristic to construct the join tree by picking the largest input relation as the root, and then greedily attaching the remaining relations into the tree.
 Inspired by this algorithm, we prove in~\cref{section:cjt} that for Berge-acyclic queries there is a unique {\em shallowest} join tree for any given root where the depth of each node is minimized.
 Furthermore, this tree can be constructed in linear time by Tarjan and Yannakakis' Maximum Cardinality Search algorithm~\cite{tarjan1984simple}.
 Shallow trees are desirable for parallel execution, where the depth of the tree determines the number of sequential steps.
 Other practical implementations of Yannakakis' algorithm leverage existing optimizers for binary joins and convert a binary plan into a join tree~\cite{DBLP:journals/pvldb/BekkersNVW25,hu2024treetracker}.
 In particular, Hu et al.~\cite{hu2024treetracker} find that every left-deep linear plan encountered in practice can be converted into a join tree by a simple algorithm.
 This is not surprising, as we will prove in~\cref{section:frombinplan} that every connected left-deep linear plan of a $\gamma$-acyclic query must traverse some join tree from root to leaves.